 04 of 08

 One visit to Onondaga Cave State Park in Crawford County and it's easy to see why Missouri is known as the Cave State.
 Missouri has more than 5,500 underground caves created millions of years ago by volcanoes, rushing water and sediment deposits.
 The park offers two guided tours to see the beauty of the stalactites, stalagmites, and flowstones that cover the caves.
 The Onondaga Cave tour lasts a little more than an hour.
 It follows a one-mile lighted pathway through the natural beauty of the cave.
-The tour is $15 for adults and $9 for children.
 The Cathedral Cave tour is a lantern tour that lasts about two hours.
 The tour starts with a 30-minute walk to the cave's entrance.
-The cost for this tour is $10 for adults and $8 for children.

 05 of 08